Every year on each ship in our Navy the first deck log entry

 Two Rs, two Ns, but just one E, please.

-Her sense of orthographical precision is something at which not to sneeze.
+Her sense of orthographical precision is something at which

 Why it must be the Ops Officer, OPS say we,